 How you prepare

-If you're considering medical abortion, you'll meet with your health care provider to discuss the procedure.
+If you're considering medical abortion, meet with your health care provider to discuss the procedure.
 Your health care provider will likely:

 What you can expect